With the pension calculator, you can estimate how much pension you will receive when you retire.

 Your future pension depends significantly on how your own income develops.
 Your final pension can be calculated only when you retire.
 Check your pension record to find out how much pension you have accrued so far.

 Use the pension calculator to estimate how much pension you will receive.

-Your retirement age is the first possible age at which you can retire on an old-age pension.- Pension estimate/month - €/month
+Your retirement age is the first possible age at which you can retire on an old-age pension.
+The retirement ages are estimates for persons born in 1965 and later.- Pension estimate/month - €/month

 Target retirement age is not calculated for people born after .